Bennington College: 1930s

-The first class of eighty-seven women arrived on campus in 1932.
+Bennington was founded as a women’s college in 1932 and the first class of eighty-seven women arrived on campus that year.
 The college was the first to include the visual and performing arts as full-fledged elements of the liberal arts curriculum.

 Every year since the college began in 1932, every Bennington College student has engaged in internships and volunteer opportunities each winter term.
 Originally called the Winter Field & Reading Period, the two-month term was described by President Robert Devore Leigh in his 1928 Bennington College Prospectus as "a long winter recess giving students and faculty opportunity for travel, field work, and educational advantages of metropolitan life".
 This internship was renamed twice, as Non-Resident term and, as it is called today, Field Work Term.

 In 1934 the Bennington School of Dance summer program was founded by Martha Hill.
 Martha Graham, Doris Humphrey, Hanya Holm, and Charles Weidman all taught at this laboratory.
 The program gained attendance by José Limón, Bessie Schonberg, Merce Cunningham, and Betty Ford.
 In 1935 the administration agreed to admit young men into the Bennington Theater Studio program, since men were needed for theatrical performances.
 Among the men who attended was the actor Alan Arkin.

 Between 1935 and 1939 the famous social psychologist Theodore Newcomb conducted a study about the change of political attitude during the New Deal period.

 President Leigh resigned in 1941, at the age of 50, saying he thought no college should be "shackled by executive leadership gradually growing stale, feeble or lacking in initiative".
 He was succeeded by a member of the Bennington faculty, Dr. Lewis Webster Jones, economist and labor mediator.